All Episodes

 You don't have to like what you're listening to.

-Nobody's forcing you to listen, and you can turn the dial, which by the way, is like the most the the dumbest thing I would Ever say.
+And you can turn the dial, which, by the way, is like the most dumbest thing I would ever say.

-But you can't force people to listen three hours a day every day, which is all I ask, and and watch one hour a night, which is all I ask.
+But you can't force people to listen three hours a day every day, which is all I ask, and watch one hour a night, which is all I ask.

 You know, the way you get an audience is to deliver a good show.